 Shaping Outcomes After Serious Slip and Fall Injuries

 A slip and fall accident can leave you dealing with painful injuries, missed work, and an insurance company looking for reasons to deny or reduce your personal injury claim.
-At Badey, Sloan & DiGenova, P.C., our Philadelphia slip and fall attorneys represent personal injury victims across Philadelphia, PA, in premises liability claims involving unsafe property conditions, preventable hazards, and serious injuries.
+At Badey, Sloan & DiGenova, P.C., our experienced Philadelphia slip-and-fall attorneys represent personal injury victims throughout Philadelphia, PA, in premises liability claims involving unsafe property conditions, preventable hazards, and serious injuries.

 We don’t just push paperwork.
-We build cases to prove negligence, document damages, and pursue fair compensation, through negotiation when feasible and litigation when necessary.
+We build personal injury cases to prove negligence, document damages, and pursue fair compensation, through negotiation when feasible and litigation when necessary.

 Premises Liability Law in Pennsylvania